cloudposse/terraform-aws-eks-cluster/README.md

 but because of the extra requirements it has, we use the data source as the default authentication method.

 __NOTE:__ We give you the `kubernetes_config_map_ignore_role_changes` option and default it to `true` for the following reasons:
-- We provision the EKS cluster and then the Kubernetes Auth ConfigMap to map additional roles/users/accounts to Kubernetes groups
+- We provision the EKS cluster
-- Then we wait for the cluster to become available and for the ConfigMap to get provisioned (see `data "null_data_source" "wait_for_cluster_and_kubernetes_configmap"` in `examples/complete/main.tf`)
+- Then we wait for the cluster to become available (see `null_resource.wait_for_cluster` in [auth.tf](auth.tf)
+- Then we provision the Kubernetes Auth ConfigMap to map and add additional roles/users/accounts to Kubernetes groups
-- Then we provision a managed Node Group
+- That is all we do in this module, but after that, we expect you to use [terraform-aws-eks-node-group](https://github.com/cloudposse/terraform-aws-eks-node-group) to provision a managed Node Group
 - Then EKS updates the Auth ConfigMap and adds worker roles to it (for the worker nodes to join the cluster)
-- Since the ConfigMap is modified outside of Terraform state, Terraform wants to update it
+- Since the ConfigMap is modified outside of Terraform state, Terraform wants to update it to to remove the worker roles EKS added
-- If you update the ConfigMap without including the worker nodes EKS added, you will disconnect them from the cluster
+- If you update the ConfigMap without including the worker nodes that EKS added, you will disconnect them from the cluster

-However, it is possible capture the changes and apply them (example to be publshed later), so we make this optional.
-If you do not ignore changes then you have no problem with making future intentional changes.
+However, it is possible to get the worker node roles from the terraform-aws-eks-node-group via Terraform "remote state" and include them with any other roles you want to add (example code to be published later), so we make ignoring the role changes optional.
+If you do not ignore changes then you will have no problem with making future intentional changes.

 The downside of having `kubernetes_config_map_ignore_role_changes` set to true is that if you later want to make changes, such as adding other IAM roles to Kubernetes groups, you cannot do so via Terraform, because the role changes are ignored.